losrobbos/api-prototyping/README.md

 A common issue in fullstack development is a misunderstanding of the DATA EXCHANGE format between frontend & backend.

 The whole backend structure HIGHLY depends on the data model (so the data collection and their relationships).

 Changes of the data model structure often result in changes of the whole backend structure (schemas, routes, controllers, validators, etc)

-Quite often the frontend developers have a different expectation of the data to receive from the backend than the backend developers, who maybe will provide the data in the routes differently than expected (e.g. other format of date fields, missing fields, unexpected structure or nesting of items).
+Quite often the frontend developers have a different expectation of the data to receive from the backend than the backend developers, who maybe will provide the data in the routes - and also errors (!) from the API - differently than expected (e.g. other format of date fields, missing fields, unexpected structure or nesting of items).

 This will result in failed frontend data processing after a data fetch, therefore failed renderings and all sorts of weird error messages.
 And these issues are very tricky to debug, because both frontend & backend developers typically need to debug them together.
 And if there is no common understanding of the data format to exchange, it is likely to get confusing.